jidongbsu/cs333/labs/mitnick/README.md

 # sudo sysctl -w net.ipv4.tcp_syn_retries=50
 # sudo sysctl -w net.ipv4.tcp_synack_retries=50
 ```

+**Explanation**: these two commands are saying, do not reset the tcp connection, unless one party of the connection has tried syn more than 50 times; do not reset the tcp connection, unless one party of the connection has tried syn-ack more than 50 times.

 step 5. turn on wireshark on the attacker's VM and start capturing. also, sanity check - make sure there is no such a file called /tmp/xyz on the server side - as our ultimate goal in this lab is to create such a file.